otam-mato/nodejs_mysql_web_app_docker/README.md

 <br><br>

-These commands get you inside the container's shell to check your current env variables.
+These commands will get you inside the container's shell to check your current env variables.
 You can place variables here or pass them with the CLI commands later.
 ```
 docker ps
 docker exec -ti 4e446ba88388  sh